zhouzilu/DENDRO/script/mutation_detection.md

 Due to great number of cells, traditional way of calling variants sample by sample is extremely slow.
 Luckily, GATK has ERC GVCF mode, which utilize a map-reduce like approach.
 Please check the details [here](https://gatkforums.broadinstitute.org/gatk/discussion/3893/calling-variants-on-cohorts-of-samples-using-the-haplotypecaller-in-gvcf-mode).
 Our script is built upon ERC GVCF mode togehter with the [variant detection best approach on RNAseq data](https://gatkforums.broadinstitute.org/gatk/discussion/3892/the-gatk-best-practices-for-variant-calling-on-rnaseq-in-full-detail).

 Example script is attached [here](https://github.com/zhouzilu/DENDRO/blob/master/script/mutation_detection_mapreduce.sh).
+We also provided an [R script](https://github.com/zhouzilu/DENDRO/blob/master/script/vcf_to_DENDROinput.R) to convert vcf files to DENDRO input.

 ## Citation